felixjogris/grapheqd/README.md

 ### Requirements

-* KISS FFT by Mark Borgerding to convert PCM data from time to frequency domain
+* KISS FFT by Mark Borgerding (@mborgerding) to convert PCM data from time to frequency domain

   By default, the grapheqd build process expects a copy of KISS FFT in the directory ../kissfft.
 You can specify another directory by passing *KISSFFT=/some/other/directory* to *make*.
 To fetch a copy of KISS FFT, issue this from within the grapheqd directory: